1 Introduction

 Chaeroneia was probably founded by the Orchomenians who returned from exile in Athens.
 Thero's grandfather Iolais (or Iolaus) was probably a descendant of Clymenus, son of Presbon.
 [41]

-During the Trojan War, Orchomenus also participated in the expedition.
-Iolais was not yet old enough to fight, so he remained in Orchomenus.
+During the time of Iolais, the Trojan War took place, and Orchomenus also participated in the expedition.
+Iolais remained in Orchomenus because he was not yet of warrior age.
 The Thracians invaded the city, leaving it vulnerable.
 Some of the Orchomenians, led by Athamas, a descendant of Athamas, son of Aeolus, emigrated to Teos in Ionia.
-[40]
+[42]

 Some of the Orchomenians were also accepted by Athens and lived in Munychia.
 [43]